 - Prepayment penalty.
 Whether there is a cost associated with paying off the mortgage sooner than the terms require.
 When a mortgage has prepayment penalties, they often apply to the first several years of the loan’s term.

 - Closing costs and cash to close.
 Closing costs are fees you pay when you finalize your agreement with the lender (also called "closing" or "settlement").
-You’ll pay these closing costs in addition to your monthly mortgage payments.
-Cash to close is the amount of cash you will need to bring to closing to pay your closing costs.
-Some loans allow you to add closing costs to your mortgage principal, which can help you reduce the amount of cash you need to close.
+Sometimes, you may be able to add your closing costs to your mortgage amount.
+Other times, you may need to pay these costs in cash at closing.
+Cash to close is the amount of cash you will need to bring to settlement to pay your closing costs.

 - Loan costs.
 A summary of costs associated with the mortgage that can include mortgage discount points, application fees, underwriting fees, appraisal fees, credit report fees, and more.